-Frank glanced over the crowded room, spotting merchants sitting at tables, drinking rum and whiskey.
-Meeting the constable’s heavy eyes, he said, “Out in the rough waters of the Atlantic, sailing back and forth from port to port.”
-Frank paused to clear his voice.
+Frank glanced over the crowded room and spotted merchants sitting at tables and drinking whiskey.
+He met the constable’s tired eyes.
+“Out in the rough waters of the Atlantic, sailing back and forth from port to port.”
+Frank paused briefly.
 “Do you really think any ship captain cares or even knows how many men are aboard their ship?”

 Constable Montgomery shrugged his square shoulders back.
 “I guess not, Frank.
-I had forgotten before you arrived to Port Townsmont that you worked on a merchant ship.”
+I had forgotten before you arrived at Port Townsmont that you worked on a merchant ship.”

-When he caught his breath, the doctor replied, “Frankly, I believe we stayed in the cold air too long.”
+When he caught his breath, the doctor replied, “Frankly, I believe we stayed in the chilly air too long.”
 He continued coughing louder with every word.

 “Charlie,” Jacquelyn heard Madam Aimée yell over the crowded room.
 “Bring over four whiskeys.
 Charlie reached for the whiskey bottle and four glasses.
-“That’ll clear your cough right up, Allan.”
+“That’ll get rid of your cough, Allan,” Madam Aimée said.

 “Instead of rubbing elbows with these two, don't you think you’d be more useful if you were patrolling outside?”
 Jacquelyn heard the sternness in Madam Aimée’s voice.

 “Clairee, don't be giving Henry a hard time.
 We’ve been out in the graveyard for...”
 Dr. Morehead started to explain, but Madam Aimée lifted her hand for him to stop talking when Charlie approached with the whiskey.

-Mr. Struthers grumbled a little, took a long puff on his cigar, blowing smoke in Jacquelyn’s direction.
+Mr. Struthers grumbled and took a long puff on his cigar and blew smoke in Jacquelyn’s direction.
 “Don’t you think you’ve spent enough time gathering those steins, girl?” he said hatefully.
 Madam Aimée turned to face him, slanting her eyes.
-Jacquelyn turned around sharply and headed towards the bar counter.
+Jacquelyn turned around quickly and headed towards the bar counter.

-“Could’ve used your help two hours ago, big boy,” indicated Constable Montgomery.
+“Could’ve used your help two hours ago, big boy,” Constable Montgomery said boisterously.

 Dr. Morehead met her eyes with a blank stare.
 “We buried a young boy tonight.”

 Madam Aimée’s eyes grew to the size of saucers.
-“Oh, my, anyone we know?”
+“Oh, my goodness!
+Anyone, we know?”

-Dr. Morehead reached into his coat pocket, and took out a dark colored handkerchief.
-He wiped the sweat from his brow, and said, “No, he’s from one of the merchant ships.
-Constable Montgomery found his body that had washed up on shore.
+Dr. Morehead reached into his coat pocket and took out a dark colored handkerchief.
+He wiped the sweat from his brow.
+“No!
+He’s from one of the merchant ships.
+Constable Montgomery found his body washed up on shore.”

-Madam Aimée did not question any more, at least right now.
-The tavern was packed, and full of people from Port Townsmont, along with many merchants.
-There were far too many patrons in the tavern.
-She could tell that Dr. Morehead was not in good health.
+Madam Aimée did not question anymore.
+The tavern was packed and full of people from Port Townsmont, along with many merchants.
+With so many people she was not in the mood for any more questions.

 “Henry, you and Frank take Allan home,” Madam Aimée said.
 “He’s not looking well.”